MRC Council member

 Professor Dame Nancy Rothwell is a member of the Medical Research Council (MRC) Council.

-Nancy was President and Vice-Chancellor of the University of Manchester from July 2010 to July 2024.
-She was the first woman to lead the university or either of its two predecessor institutions.
-Nancy is currently working alongside the newly appointed President and Vice-Chancellor Professor Duncan Ivison, and has been appointed Campaign and External Relations Ambassador and Emeritus Professor.
-She is also Professor of Physiology, and has previously held an MRC Research Chair, as well as holding university positions as Vice-President for Research and as Deputy President and Deputy Vice-Chancellor.
+Nancy Rothwell was appointed President and Vice-Chancellor of the University of Manchester in July 2010, the first woman to lead the university or either of its two predecessor institutions, and her term ended in July 2024.
+Nancy is currently working alongside the newly appointed President and Vice-Chancellor Professor Duncan Ivison and appointed Campaign and External Relations Ambassador and Emeritus Professor.

 Professor Rothwell’s research in the field of neuroscience has contributed towards major advances in the understanding and treatment of brain damage in stroke and head injury.
 She was elected Fellow of the Royal Society in June 2004 and made Dame Commander of the Order of the British Empire in June 2005, in recognition of her services to science.